Kupoman/blendergltf/extensions/BLENDER_physics/README.md

 **Collision Shapes**

 Below are the allowed values for `collisionShape`.
-When consuming this extension, an application should construct the `collisionShape` with parameters that best fill the `bounding_box`.
+When consuming this extension, an application should construct the `collisionShape` with parameters that best fill the `boundingBox`.
 The shape offset should be applied to the shape prior to the node's transform.

 * `BOX`